 READ MORE – Top 25 AI Software for the Banking Industry

 “We have a huge amount of programs and initiatives at the moment, and they range from better use of things like speech-to-text analytics tools within the FCA, through to how we make better use of social media analytics and media analytics, through to how we use financial processing tools to automate some of our processes.”

 Cook also advised how the FCA was working in conjunction with global regulators and regtech firms to learn from and showcase its own achievements.
 “A lot of Fintech over the last year has been looking into regtech’s application for ourselves as well, and encouraging and bringing other international regulators to the table.
 We take a very active role in trying to expand the regtech discussion globally.
 Equally though, we seek to learn what’s going on elsewhere.”

-The budding industry of regtech is capable of “addressing risk in real time ad increasing the efficiency of compliance” wrote University of Hong Kong researchers in a report published last October.
-“It has the potential to enable a close to real time and proportionate regulatory regime that identifies and addresses risk while also facilitating far more efficient regulatory compliance,” confirmed Cook.
+The budding industry of regtech is capable of “addressing risk in real-time ad increasing the efficiency of compliance” wrote University of Hong Kong researchers in a report published last October.
+“It has the potential to enable a close to a real-time and proportionate regulatory regime that identifies and addresses risk while also facilitating far more efficient regulatory compliance,” confirmed Cook.